 Our initial public offering price is substantially higher than the book value per share of our Class A common stock.
-If you purchase Class A common stock in this offering, you will incur immediate dilution of approximately \$14.12 in net tangible book value per share of Class A common stock.
-In addition, the number of shares available for issuance under our 2019 Equity Incentive Plan will increase annually without further board of directors or stockholder approval.
+If you purchase Class A common stock in this offering, you will incur immediate dilution of approximately \$ in net tangible book value per share of Class A common stock, based on the initial public offering price of per share.
+In addition, the number of shares available for issuance under our 2018 Equity Incentive Plan will increase annually without further, the stockholder approval.
 Investors will incur additional dilution upon the exercise of stock options and warrants.
 See "Dilution."